|

 or 2) you miss an exam for a valid reason, such as a family or medical

 emergency.
 In all other cases, a grade of 0 will be given.
-Make-up exams
+All Make-up

 Exam Corrections